How to Visit Göbekli Tepe, Karahan Tepe, and Mount Nemrut in Turkey

 Similar to the United States, Turkey drives on the right side.
 One interesting road aspect is that traffic signals are placed before an intersection, not after, so it can be difficult to see when the lights change if you are at the front.
 Don't worry, you'll hear several honks urging you to proceed if you can't see!

-Speed limits are displayed in kilometers and rarely observed.
+Speed limits are displayed in kilometers per hour and rarely observed.
 As a foreigner, it's best to follow the rules even if most Turks don't.
 Avoid lingering in the fast lane unless you are trying to pass.
 Roads are well-maintained and gas stations are plentiful along busy highways.

 Download Google Maps offline beforehand since cellular service is unreliable in certain areas, especially on the way to Mount Nemrut.
 Keep plenty of water, snacks, and cash with you in case of an emergency.
 If you want to be extra safe, share your route with a family member or friend and set up a timeframe to touch base.